PRITAM1-D/PRITAM1-D/README.md

 ---
 ## 🎯 Career Focus

-Currently focused on growing as a **Java Backend Developer** in **Banking / Enterprise IT environments**, where system reliability, accuracy, and scalability are critical
+Currently focused on growing as a **Java Backend Developer** in **Banking and Enterprise IT environments**, where system reliability, accuracy, and scalability are critical.

- 📈 Career Goal
-To work as a **Java Backend Developer / System Engineer** in enterprise or banking IT environments, where I can build secure and scalable systems while continuously learning
+My goal is to build **secure, scalable backend systems** while continuously learning and improving as a software engineer.

 ---